Roining/NodeFilter/README.md

-Node Filter is a local-first, multi-platform outlining knowledge management tool with an advanced hierarchical query system that relies on the concepts of transclusion(ability to copy and mirror nodes and their descendants) and hierarchical filtering to let the users create transitive hierarchies of abstractions, as well as create their own user-defined  PKM functionality/workflows of any complexity, such as transitive tags,templates, bi-directional linking, advanced sorting/property functionality,daily document workflow, advanced task management workflow, etc.(some of these workflows are shown in the WebAssembly demo posted below).
+Node Filter is a local-first, multi-platform outlining knowledge management tool with an advanced hierarchical query system that relies on the concepts of transclusion(ability to copy and mirror nodes and their descendants) and hierarchical filtering to let the users create transitive hierarchies of abstractions, as well as create their own user-defined  PKM functionality/workflows of any complexity, such as transitive tags,templates, bi-directional linking, advanced sorting/property functionality,daily document workflow, advanced task management workflow, etc.(some of these workflows are implemented in the WebAssembly demo posted below).
 Node Filter has a fully functional Desktop version and an experimantal Web/mobile PWA support provided by its Qt for WebAssembly port.
 It is currently possible to share/sync the knowledge base between desktop,web and mobile versions of Node Filter.
  # Structure of the knowledge base